EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 - **Enabling selective disclosure**, allowing users to share only necessary attributes (e.g., verifying age without revealing full birthdate), enhancing privacy and data minimization.

-## 2 Motivation
+## 2.0 Motivation

 ### 2.1 The need of a photo ID

 The need for a photo ID arises from the limitations of the current Personal ID (PID) issued within the European Digital Identity Wallet (EUDI Wallet) ecosystem.
 Specifically, PIDs may not always include a photo, which is a required attribute in certain use cases where biometric verification is necessary or a physical presence of the individual is required.

 Furthermore, some use cases, such as traveling, require specific documentation (e.g., passport) that includes a document number, which is not included in the PID schema.
 Therefore, a separate photo ID attestation is necessary to fulfill these requirements.

+#### 2.1.1 Use cases: registration and communication of information in hospitality and short-term accommodation in Spain (Real Decreto 933/2021)

+RD 933/2021 is a national regulation aimed at improving public security by obliging accommodation providers (like hotels, hostels, vacation rentals, and vehicle rentals) to collect and share data on their guests or users with law enforcement authorities.

+Real Decreto 933/2021 specifies that for traveller registration, the identification document provided must be an official, recognized form of ID.
+Accepted documents include:

+- Spanish National Identity Document (DNI)
+- Passport (for both Spanish citizens and foreigners)
+- Residence permits or cards (e.g., NIE or equivalent valid documentation)

 ### 2.2 ISO/IEC TS 23220 and Photo ID Issuance Process